When to Stain a New Deck… Should you wait or stain straight away?

 How long can you wait to stain a new deck?

-It’s the type of timber you use that determines how long you can wait to stain a new deck.
+It’s the type of timber you use that determines how long you can wait to stain.
 Hardwood can go longer than a soft wood like pine or cedar but they should all be able to wait at least 12 months before you stain them…

 What happens if you stain a new deck too soon?